hiperiondev/ESP32-PLC/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 **ESP32-PLC** is an open-source project that enables the ESP32 microcontroller to function as a Programmable Logic Controller (PLC) using ladder logic programming.
-Built with the Espressif IoT Development Framework (ESP-IDF), it leverages the [ladderlib](https://github.com/hiperiondev/ladderlib) C library to execute
-ladder logic programs and likely integrates with the [ladder-editor](https://github.com/hiperiondev/ladder-editor) web application for designing control logic.
-This project is currently under active development, offering a cost-effective solution for industrial automation, educational purposes, and hobbyist project
+Built with the Espressif IoT Development Framework (ESP-IDF), it leverages the [ladderlib](https://github.com/hiperiondev/ladderlib) C library to execute ladder logic programs and likely integrates with the [ladder-editor](https://github.com/hiperiondev/ladder-editor) web application for designing control logic.
+This project is currently under active development, offering a cost-effective solution for industrial automation, educational purposes, and hobbyist projects.
-s.

 ## Table of Contents